UK interest rate freeze ends run of 14 straight increases

 Interest rates were held at 5.25%, already their highest for 15 years.

-It comes after figures on Thursday revealed a surprise slowdown in UK price rises in August.
+It comes after figures on Wednesday revealed an unexpected slowdown in inflation in August.

 "Inflation has fallen a lot in recent months, and we think it will continue to do so," said Bank governor Andrew Bailey.

+There were also "increasing signs" that higher rates were starting to hurt the UK economy, the Bank said.

-The Bank has raised rates for the past 14 times in a row in its battle to tame inflation, which remains much higher than usual.
+The Bank has raised rates for the past 14 times in a row in its battle to tame inflation, the rate at which prices rise.
+It remains much higher than usual.

 The increases have led to higher mortgage payments for many home owners and on loans, but also higher savings rates.

-The latest move to hold rates raises the prospect that this is the start of a turning point.
+Many analysts had expected rates to rise again, but the Bank's decision to leave them on hold raises the prospect that this is a turning point.

-However Mr Bailey warned there was "no room for complacency", indicating rates could stay at current levels for a longer than expected.
+However, Mr Bailey warned there was "no room for complacency", indicating rates could stay at current levels for a longer than expected.

 "We need to be sure inflation returns to normal and we continue to take the decisions necessary to do just that," he added.

-It was a knife-edge decision with four of the nine-strong Monetary Policy Committee voting for a rise, and five opting for a pause.
+It was a knife-edge decision with four of the nine-strong rate-setting Monetary Policy Committee (MPC) voting for a rise, and five opting for a pause.
 Mr Bailey used his casting vote to pause the relentless series of rate rises.

-In the end the figures on Wednesday, which showed all of the main measures of inflation, heading down was enough for the Bank to conclude its medicine is working.
+In the end the inflation figures on Wednesday, which showed all of the main measures on cost of living easing, was enough for the Bank to conclude its medicine is working.

 The chancellor has welcomed it as such.